Home Improvement, Kitchen Installation Guides, Ventilation Systems

 • A surface or ceiling cap installed somewhere at the side of your ventilation run will keep dust particles out.
 Back-drafting is also prevented sometimes when the wind hits your vents.

-See also How Does A Ductless Range Hood Work?
+See also Replacing A Microwave With A Range Hood

 To prevent unwanted overtightening, specialists advise feeding wires through a hole wider than their diameter.
 Find a great consultant to install your ductwork to ensure a safe installation.